rchampeimont/arduino_computer_monitor/README.md

 Circuit schematic:
 ![Circuit schematic](/images/schematic.jpg?raw=true)
-I have used an Arduino Leonardo, but I don't use any Leonardo-specific features so an Arduino Uno could be used instead for example.
+I used an Arduino Leonardo, but I don't use any Leonardo-specific features so an Arduino Uno could be used instead for example.